 Also Read: The Best Data Recovery Solution for Mac

 One more – if you are a person whose data storage needs lies within 5 GB, I can’t argue (hardly, it won’t be the case).
-There're no questions on iCloud’s reliability and scalability.
+There are no questions on iCloud’s reliability and scalability.
 Your most important files will be safe there.
-But, if you to back up more than 100GB of data, external drives are most cost effective solution.
+But, if you to back up more than 100GB of data, external drives are the most cost-effective solution.
 Studies reveal the chances for a hard drive failure in the first three years is less than 10 percent.
 So, if your free iCloud storage space is over, it’s good to get an external hard disk from a reliable brand and backup your data.